-We met our friend Patty on a busy evening so it was pretty packed upstairs.
+Our first trip we met our friend Patty on a busy evening so it was pretty packed upstairs.
 Thankfully in addition to making some exceptionally-inspired cocktails, the full menu is available at the Cellar Bar downstairs.
-We can’t wait to return in the winter when the fireplace is in use.
-The space is as cozy and snug as a nice Irish bar: moody lighting, exposed brick, low ceilings, but all cheerful at the same time.
+We like it so much we didn’t eat upstairs until a few months ago, always content in the cozy confines of the cellar.
+We love the open brightness of the main dining space, but there’s not a thing wrong with the moody lighting, exposed brick, and intimate low ceilings below.

-For dinner Patty had ribs with polenta and string beans.
+When we had dinner with Patty she had ribs with polenta and string beans.
 The ribs were fork-tender and the sauce was sweet, tart, and though not very spicy, was a keeper for sure.
 I thought the polenta was a perfect compliment to the sauce.
+Coco’s menu is usually only 5 or 6 entrées, but they always do something carnivore-pleasing like the ribs.